 Later on I’ll show you how to use LinkedIn articles to do exactly that—generate leads.

-For content marketing purposes, now an essential for most businesses, particularly B2B, the platform is gaining in popularity.
+For content marketing purposes, now an essential for most businesses, the platform is gaining in popularity, particularly for B2B.
 According to LinkedIn, content creation on the platform increased 60% in 2020.

 How to Publish Articles on LinkedIn

 Start writing an article on LinkedIn by clicking the Write article button at the top of your feed.

 You’ll find the interface easy to get to grips with, and if you’ve used Medium for blogging you’ll notice some similarities.

 At the top, add a cover image to the article by clicking on the image placeholder.
 LinkedIn recommend a size of 744 x 400 pixels for best results.

 A cover image showing someone’s face has been found to attract the most engagement.

 Similar to Medium's editor, there's an icon in the left margin you can click to add other types of content to your article, including embedded content from other sites:

 - Videos—YouTube, Vimeo, etc.